IT-Academy-BCN/ita-profiles/README.md

 # To use php artisan:
 docker exec -it itaprofilesbackend-app php artisan ... <whatever...>

+# For example, when installing you'll find useful to do:
+docker exec -it itaprofilesbackend-app php artisan migrate:fresh docker exec -it itaprofilesbackend-app php artisan db:seed
 ```

 You'll have to run the previous composer install to get the project libraries and setup the project.